Tag: mercy

 Now, however, we find ourselves in a weird place.
 Society has declared that the better thing is for us to isolate ourselves from one another.
 Society does have a point.
 Yet, humanity cannot exist for long in isolation without some sort of outlet.
 Christians have long stood in the gap.

 What we have, though, is an interesting conflict.
-There are now heated exchanges within communities about what a is.
+There are now heated exchanges within communities about what a faithful is.
 The long-term ramifications of this situation remain to be played out.

 ※Reflection※